arman-ali-dev/learnSpringBoot/Notes/notes.md

 ## Proxy:
 A proxy in Spring Boot is an intermediate layer that manages access to objects, adding features like logging, security, and caching.
 It helps modify behavior without changing the actual object.

+## JWT ( Json Web Toekn ):
+JWT (JSON Web Token) is a small and safely encoded token used to share information between two parties.
+It is mostly used for user login and access control in web apps.

+## Access Token:
+An access token is a temporary pass that lets a user access a system or data.
+It is given after login and used to check permissions.

+## Refresh Token:
+A refresh token is a special key that gives a new access token when the old one expires.
+It helps users stay logged in without signing in again.